thetusharpandey/stopwatch/README.md

 android app designed to run on a single thread.
-Made for college project and submission was acepted.
+Made for college project and submission was accepted.